Liberal democracy

 The Eduskunta, the parliament of the Grand Duchy of Finland (then part of Russia), had universal suffrage in 1906.
 Several states and territories can present arguments for being the first with universal suffrage.

-Liberal democracy, also called Western-style democracy, or substantive democracy, is a form of government that combines the organization of a democracy with ideas of liberal political philosophy.
-Common elements within a liberal democracy are: elections between or among multiple distinct political parties; a separation of powers into different branches of government; the rule of law in everyday life as part of an open society; a market economy with private property; universal suffrage; and the equal protection of human rights, civil rights, civil liberties, and political freedoms for all citizens.
-Substantive democracy refers to substantive rights and substantive laws, which can include substantive equality, the equality of outcome for subgroups in society.
-Liberal democracy emphasizes the separation of powers, an independent judiciary, and a system of checks and balances between branches of government.
-Multi-party systems with at least two persistent, viable political parties are characteristic of liberal democracies.
+Liberal democracy, also called Western-style democracy, is a form of government that combines the organization of a democracy with ideas of liberal political philosophy.
+Common elements within a liberal democracy are: a representative democracy with multiple viable political parties and universal suffrage; a separation of powers into different branches of government, including an independent judiciary; the rule of law in everyday life as part of an open society; a market-based capitalist economy with private property; and state-guaranteed protections for the human rights, civil rights, civil liberties, and political freedoms of legally equal citizens.

-Governmental authority is legitimately exercised only in accordance with written, publicly disclosed laws adopted and enforced in accordance with established procedure.
-To define the system in practice, liberal democracies often draw upon a constitution, either codified or uncodified, to delineate the powers of government and enshrine the social contract.
-A liberal democracy may take various and mixed constitutional forms: it may be a constitutional monarchy or a republic.
-It may have a parliamentary system, presidential system, or semi-presidential system.
-Liberal democracies are contrasted with illiberal democracies and dictatorships.
-Some liberal democracies, especially those with large populations, use federalism (also known as vertical separation of powers) in order to prevent abuse and increase public input by dividing governing powers between municipal, provincial and national governments.
-The characteristics of liberal democracies are correlated with increased political stability, lower corruption, better management of resources, and better health indicators such as life expectancy and infant mortality.
+Under liberal democracy, government authority is legitimately exercised only in accordance with written, publicly disclosed laws adopted and enforced in accordance with established procedure.
+In practice, such systems often draw upon a constitution, either codified or uncodified, to delineate the powers of government and enshrine the social contract.
+Liberal democracies may take various and mixed forms, such as a constitutional monarchic or republican constitutional system; a parliamentary, presidential, or semi-presidential governmental system; and a common, civil, or customary legal system.
+Liberal-democratic regimes are contrasted with illiberal democracies, hybrid regimes, and dictatorships; as well as direct democracies and socialist democracies.
+Some liberal democracies, especially those with large populations, adopt federalism—as vertical separation of powers—in order to prevent abuse and increase public input by dividing governing powers between municipal, provincial, and national governments.
+Relative to authoritarian regimes, the characteristics of liberal democracies are correlated with increased political stability, lower corruption, better management of resources, and better health indicators such as life expectancy and infant mortality.